growr-xyz/growr-documentation/flows/C-Risk-Mgmt-1-Credentials.md

-# Borrower Credentials
+# Credentials
 The Growr protocol relies on a new type of decentralized identity that we call the **Self-sovereign Financial Identity (SSFI)**.
 It stores a user's unique global identity and contains various **Veriﬁable Credentials (VCs)** - provable claims associated with the DID of the user.
 For the SSFI implementaion, the protocol relies on W3C’s standards for Verifiable Credentials (VC).
-The verifiable credentials are issued from different sources and are used to assert creditworthness in front of the lending ponds.
+The verifiable credentials are issued from different sources and are used to assert creditworthness in front of the protocol.
 ## Credentials Issuing
 Credentials are provided by **Credential Issuers** – that is, centralized or decentralized third parties, asserting certain facts about the user.
 Below is a standard process for credential issuing for Borrowers using a custodial Distributor App.
 In non-custodial model, the process is the almost the same - instead of Distributor App, the user would use an agent app with connected self-managed wallet.
 The process follows the same pattern when credentials are issued to other protocol participants (eg. Lenders and Liquidity providers).